GabbyV03/cosi-103a/README.md

 - **Landing Page**: This page displays a summary of our recipes.
 You can click on the "View Recipe" button to take you to the full recipe page.

 - **Recipe Page**: This page displays the full recipes.
 Each recipe includes a list of ingredients and step-by-step instructions as well as a helpful image!
+You also have the ability to add a recipe using JSON format!

 - **Team Page**: This page introduces our team members.
 Each member's profile includes a photo and our name.